formewp/forme-codegen/spec.md

 ## Spec/Moscow

-This is a working spec document that forms the basis for the documentation.
+This is a working spec document that forms a product roadmap, and a reference for eventual documentation.

 Specific requirements are bullet points and Moscow priority is shown by the verb used - Will/Should/Could/Won't